Firth Brown Steels: John Brown and Company

+Merger and takeovers

 In 1902 Sheffield steelmakers John Brown & Company exchanged shares and came to a working agreement with neighbouring company Thomas Firth & Sons, the companies continuing under their own management until they finally merged in 1930.

+In 1934 the stainless steel business, based at the Staybrite Works, Sheffield, was split off as a jointly owned company with English Steel Corporation Ltd. and was re-incorporated as Firth-Vickers Stainless Steels Ltd.

 In 1936, in an attempt to extend and diversify its business interests they bought a considerable number of shares in Westland Aircraft Ltd. of Yeovil and the following year they purchased Markham & Co., of Chesterfield a company well known for its machinery, especially its winding engines and ancillary machinery for the mining industry, and tunnelling machines, which were used in excavations for the London and Moscow Undergrounds and the Paris Métro.

 In 1957, the company acquired the Parkhead Forge in Glasgow, that had been formerly owned by William Beardmore and Company, before eventually closing the site in 1976.

 In 1973 Firth Brown merged with the Derby and Manchester-based wire-making firm Richard Johnson and Nephew, to form Johnson and Firth Brown Ltd (JFB).

-Current operations
+Sheffield Forgemasters

-In 1982 Johnson Firth Brown and its near neighbour, British Steel Corporation's River Don Works, amalgamated to form Sheffield Forgemasters, a company now totally within the private sector, with a 50:50 division of the shares between JFB and the government.
+In 1982 Johnson Firth Brown and its near neighbour, British Steel Corporation's River Don Works, amalgamated to form Sheffield Forgemasters, with a 50:50 division of the shares between JFB and the government.
 The following year the company hit trouble and the shareholders voted to write off debt, sack the company's board and set up a rescue package with new management.

-In 1998 the company was sold in two sections to American buyers, the aerospace section was sold to Allegheny Teledyne and the River Don and Rolls section to Atchison Castings.
+In 1998 the company was sold in two sections to American buyers; the aerospace section was sold to Allegheny Teledyne and the River Don and Rolls section to Atchison Castings.
 The latter business failed and the company went into liquidation in 2003.
 Only after clearing many hurdles did it become the subject of a management buyout.

-Still working, and with good order books, the company is now in its third century, and is one of the oldest established steel making companies in the world.
+Sheffield Forgemasters is now one of the oldest established steel making companies in the world.